-SHRIMP DANCE has been in development at Dance Base (Edinburgh), with an early showing in October 2016.
-Kindly supported by Creative Scotland.
-A profile of the piece by Lorna Irvine is available here.
+SHRIMP DANCE has been in supported in its first development phase by Dance Base Edinburgh (Kindly supported by Creative Scotland), and subsequently by The Work Room and Platform Glasgow.
+A profile of an early version of the piece by Lorna Irvine is available here.